 - Test the flow of a bottle’s nipple before giving it to the baby.
 Tip it upside down and allow a few drops to come out.
 If the liquid comes out quickly, the nipple may have become worn out.

-- Replace bottle nipples if the hole gets bigger, or the nipple shows signs of wear.
+- Replace bottle nipples if the hole gets bigger, or if the nipple shows signs of wear.

 - Watch for signs of a fast letdown of milk from the breast.
 If the milk comes out too quickly at the beginning, and the baby is gulping or gasping, take the baby off the breast for a few seconds.
 Catch the excess milk in a towel or cloth if necessary.
 Once the milk flow has slowed down, put the baby back on the breast.